-Students majoring in elementary education are required to spend 8-12 weeks in a secondary Biology classroom under the supervision of an assigned cooperating teacher.
+Students majoring in Biology Education are required to spend 8-12 weeks in a secondary biology classroom under the supervision of an assigned cooperating teacher.
 The student teaching experience includes observation, teaching, and the performance of teacher related responsibilities.
 Prerequisite: Admission to Student Teaching Program.
 8-12 semester credits

-EDU 444 Student Teaching - Mathematics
+EDU 444 Student Teaching - Mathematics Education

-Students majoring in elementary education are required to spend 8-12 weeks in a secondary Math classroom under the supervision of an assigned cooperating teacher.
+Students majoring in Mathematics Education are required to spend 8-12 weeks in a secondary math classroom under the supervision of an assigned cooperating teacher.
 The student teaching experience includes observation, teaching, and the performance of teacher related responsibilities.
 Prerequisite: Admission to Student Teaching Program.
 8-12 semester credits